+Name Lou Panaccio

+Title Non-Executive Director

+Experience and expertise A chartered accountant with extensive management experience in business and healthcare services.
+Lou is currently on the boards of ASX listed companies Sonic Healthcare Limited and Avita Medical, Inc. Lou is also on the board of Unison Housing Ltd. Lou has more than twenty years' experience as a board member of both public and private, for profit and not for profit companies.
+Previously, Lou was the CEO of Melbourne Pathology and Monash IVF, and executive Chairman of Health Networks Australia.

+Other current directorships Sonic Healthcare Limited Avita Medical, Inc. Adherium Limited

+Former directorships (last 3 years) Nil

+Interests in shares 1,079,000 fully paid ordinary shares

+Interests in options 124,500 Options /37,500 ESOP Options (expired 31 July 2024)

-Name: Ms Susan MacLeman Title: Non-Executive Independent Deputy Chair Experience and expertise: Susan has more than 30 years' experience as a pharmaceutical, biotechnology and medical technology executive having held senior roles in corporate, medical, commercial and business development at Schering-Plough Corporation (now Merck), Amgen, Bristol-Myers Squibb and Mesoblast.
+Name Ms Susan MacLeman

+Title Non-Executive Independent Deputy Chair

+Experience and expertise Susan has more than 30 years' experience as a pharmaceutical, biotechnology and medical technology executive having held senior roles in corporate, medical, commercial and business development at Schering-Plough Corporation (now Merck), Amgen, Bristol-Myers Squibb and Mesoblast.
 Susan has also served as CEO and a Board member of several ASX, AIM and NASDAQ listed companies in the Healthtech sector.
 Susan is a Non-Executive Director of Viral Vector Manufacturing Facility Pty Ltd, HOS Ltd T/A Smartways Logistics, Health Translation Group Ltd, Planet Innovation Holdings Ltd, ATSE and OMICO (Australian Genomic Cancer Medicines Ltd).
 Susan is also a member of the NSW Innovation and Productivity Council, Fellow of the Australian Academy of Technology and Engineering (ATSE) and Fellow/Graduate of Australian Institute of Company Directors (AICD).
 Susan is also appointed to several academic and government advisory boards.
-Susan brings a unique set of experiences in technology development and commercialisation, strategic planning, capital markets and fund raising, M&A and alliance management.
+Susan brings a unique set of experiences in technology commercialisation, strategic planning, capital markets and fund raising, M&A and alliance management.
 Her broad commercial and technical experience is underpinned by a Bachelor of Pharmacy from the University of Queensland, a Master of Laws from Deakin University and a Master of Marketing from Melbourne Business School.

-Interests in shares: Nil Interests in options: 200,000 ESOP Options Name: Dr Rachel David Title: Former Non-Executive Director (resigned 28 December 2023) Experience and expertise: Rachel is an experienced senior health and financial services sector executive who holds a Bachelor of Medicine, Bachelor of Surgery (MBBS), Master of Business Administration (MBA) and is a graduate of the Australian Institute of Company Directors.
+Interests in shares Nil

+Interests in options 200,000 ESOP Options

+Name Dr Rachel David

+Title Former Non-Executive Director (resigned 28 December 2023)

+Experience and expertise Rachel is an experienced senior health and financial services sector executive who holds a Bachelor of Medicine, Bachelor of Surgery (MBBS), Master of Business Administration (MBA) and is a graduate of the Australian Institute of Company Directors.
 Rachel is currently the Chief Executive Officer (CEO) of Private Healthcare Australia (PHA).
 Rachel's career has spanned over 25 years during which she has delivered significant value by promoting policy change to address the significant economic problems and market failures in healthcare, particularly relating to evidence-based practice and access to new technologies.
 Prior roles include Senior Director Government Affairs, Policy and Market Access for Johnson & Johnson, senior roles within McKinsey, CSL and Pfizer (formerly Wyeth).
 Further, Dr David has held direct Government roles within the Office of the Federal Minister for Health and Ageing.